Monday, 16 February 2026

 Wider tread-board being fitted.

-Having completed this work we headed to a couple of other locations in the area to survey issues identified by Calderdale Highways and members of the public, look-out for updates on these.
+Having completed this work we headed to a couple of other locations in the area to survey issues identified by Calderdale Highways and members of the public.
+Look-out for updates on these tasks.